Small-x behavior of quark pseudo- and quasi-PDFs

 {\it Quark quasi-PDF at small-$x_B$} --- To obtain the quasi-PDF from the ITD we have to perform the Fourier transform with respect to $z^\mu$ keeping its orientation fixed.
 To this end, we introduce a real parameter $\varsigma$ with $-z^2=\varsigma^2>0$, and define the four-vector $\xi^\mu\equiv{z^\mu\over |z|} = {z^{\mu}\over |\varsigma|}$ with $|z|=\sqrt{-z^2}$.
 Using $LP^- = |\varsigma|P_\xi$ with $P_\xi = \xi^\mu P_\mu$, the quasi-PDF Fourier transform is

 To finally obtain the quasi-PDF one should perform the last integration $\gamma$ which actually happens to be divergent at the point $\gamma=\half$.
-Since such divergence is absent in the pseudo-PDF case, it is clear that such pathology is intimately related to the definition under which the quasi-PDF is defined.
+To overcome this issue we can first perform the integration over $\gamma$ and leave the Fourier transform at the end.
+The numerical evaluation of the Fourier transform for the quark quasi-PDF is depicted in Fig. \ref{Fig:quark-quasiPDFre}.
+Upon examination, we observe that the distribution yields negative values, which corroborates the unsuitability of quasi-PDFs in the small-$x_B$ regime.

 The quasi-PDF at leading and next-to-leading twist approximation is obtained using the Ioffe-time distribution at leading and next-to-leading approximation.
 So, using Fourier transform \`a la quasi-PDF of the inverse Mellin transform of eq. (\ref{q-2leadingres-sum}), we have